Snowflake-Labs/polaris-cli-opencatalog-demo/README.md

     principals list
 ```

-Create a principal named `${OC_ADMIN_USER_NAME}`:
+Create a service principal named `${OC_ADMIN_USER_NAME}`:

 > [!NOTE]
-> This command creates a new principal in the Polaris catalog, which represents a user or service that can interact with the catalog.
-The response will include the principal's credentials (`clientId` and `clientSecret`), which can be saved for later use.
+> This command creates a new service principal in Open Catalog, which represents a user or service that can interact with the catalog.
+The response will include the service principal's credentials (`clientId` and `clientSecret`), which can be saved for later use.

 ```bash
 polaris \